atgreen/idm-satellite-openshift-demo/README.md

     perl -p -i -e "s|sat6.atgreen.org:5000/rhscl/|sat6.atgreen.org:5000/ocp_poc-ocp_docker_images-rhscl_|g" $1</code></pre>
 This is required in order to rewrite ImageStream references so they pull bits out of Satellite correctly.
-The string we're converting to maps to the URLs provided by Satellite for the docker registries it is hosting.
+The string we're converting to map to the URLs provided by Satellite for the docker registries it is hosting.
 You can verify these by going logging into the Satellite, and going to Content>Products, selecting the container product ("OCP Docker Images") and then selecting on of the containers.
 You'll see